material-components/material-components-web/packages/mdc-side-sheet/README.md

 Class | Description
 --- | ---
 `mdc-side-sheet` | Mandatory.
-`mdc-side-sheet--dismissible` | Dismissible side-sheet variant class.
+`mdc-side-sheet--dismissible` | Dismissible side sheet variant class.
-`mdc-side-sheet--modal` | Modal side-sheet variant class.
+`mdc-side-sheet--modal` | Modal side sheet variant class.
-`mdc-side-sheet--open` | If present, indicates that the dismissible side-sheet is in the open position.
+`mdc-side-sheet--open` | If present, indicates that the dismissible side sheet is in the open position.
-`mdc-side-sheet--opening` | Applied while the side-sheet is animating from the closed to the open position.
+`mdc-side-sheet--opening` | Applied while the side sheet is animating from the closed to the open position.
-`mdc-side-sheet--closing` | Applied while the side-sheet is animating from the open to the closed position.
+`mdc-side-sheet--closing` | Applied while the side sheet is animating from the open to the closed position.
-`mdc-side-sheet__content` | Scrollable content area of the side-sheet.
+`mdc-side-sheet__content` | Scrollable content area of the side sheet.
 `mdc-side-sheet-app-content` | Dismissible variant only.
-Sibling element that is resized when the side-sheet opens/closes.
+Sibling element that is resized when the side sheet opens/closes.
 `mdc-side-sheet-scrim` | Modal variant only.
 Used for the overlay on the app content.